RalphOrland/WebDevPROJECTS/frontendFixes.md

 https://github.com/developer-job-simulation/javascript-landing-page <br />

-his is a landing page written in HTML/CSS/JS.
+This is a landing page written in HTML/CSS/JS.
 The job is to fix these issues: <br />

 -Nav Buttons Don't Work <br />
 -Desktop Nav Is Visible on Mobile <br />